 In other words, they can be difficult, if not impossible, to distinguish from a legitimate charity.

 Because of this, you’ll have to play good defense in order to avoid falling victim.
 According to Scambusters.org, the best methods of avoiding Christmastime charity scams are:

-General Shopping Tips that Can Help You Avoid Scams
+Shopping Tips That Can Help You Avoid Common Holiday Scams

 In-Store Shopping Tips